Upper bounds on the $k$-isolation number: An upper bound on the isolation number of a tree

-\end{Thm} \begin{proof} Consider the tree $T^*$ obtained by deleting at each support vertex all but one leaves adjacent to it.
-Then, $T^*$ is a tree of order $n^*$ with $\ell^*$ leaves, where $n^*=n-\ell+s$ and $\ell^*=s$.
-Observe that $n^*=n-\ell+s\ge 3$ Since all graphs have minimum isolating sets without leaves, we have that $\iota (T)=\iota (T^*)$.
-Hence, by Theorem~\ref{th:orderplusleaves}
+\end{Thm} \begin{proof} Let $T^*$ be the tree obtained by deleting all but one of the leaves at each support vertex of $T$.
+Then, $T^*$ is a tree of order $n^*=n-\ell+s$ and leaf order $\ell^*=s$.
+Observe that $n^* \ge 3$.
+Since all graphs have minimum isolating sets without leaves, $\iota (T)=\iota (T^*)$.
+Hence, by Theorem~\ref{th:orderplusleaves},

 \end{proof}

 Notice that the bound given in Theorem~\ref{thm:boundleavessupport} is better than the one given in Theorem~\ref{th:orderplusleaves}, since the number of support vertices is at most the number of leaves.
 Moreover, they are equal if and only if $T$ has no strong support vertex.
 Next, we characterize all trees achieving this last upper bound.